 A Veeam Availability Console management agent can act as a cloud agent, client agent or master agent.

 - Cloud management agent is used to interact with Veeam Cloud Connect servers in the service provider infrastructure/

 - Client management agent is used to interact with Veeam backup agent or Veeam Backup & Replication on a client computer.

 - Master management agent is used to perform discovery of computers in the client infrastructure, and automate installation and update of Veeam backup agents.

 Communication Between Components

 Management agents deployed on machines that run Veeam backup agents and Veeam Backup & Replication collect data about the managed software, and send this data to cloud gateways.
 Cloud gateways, in their turn, communicate obtained data to Veeam Availability Console.
-A management agent deployed on the Veeam Cloud Connect server sends data to Veeam Availability Console directly, bypassing cloud gateways.
+A management agents deployed on Veeam Cloud Connect servers send data to Veeam Availability Console directly, bypassing cloud gateways.
 Commands from Veeam Availability Console to management agents are communicated in the reverse order, by the same path.